GoogleChrome/developer.chrome.com/site/en/docs/workbox/modules/workbox-cli/index.md

 - You want more control over your service worker.
 - You want to precache files.
 - You need to customize routing and strategies.
-- You would like to use your service worker with other platform features (e.g. [Web Push](https://developer.mozilla.org/docs/Web/API/Push_API)).
+- You would like to use your service worker with other platform features, such as [Web Push](https://developer.mozilla.org/docs/Web/API/Push_API).

 #### When NOT to use `injectManifest`